Pediatric Gastroenterology & Nutrition

 Medications are an effective treatment for many GI conditions and an active area of research and development.
 When new medications become available, you’ll find them at Golisano Children’s Hospital.
 Some common categories of medications we use include:

-- Acid reducers for acid reflux
+- Acid blockers for acid reflux

 - Anti-inflammatory and immune-suppressing drugs for inflammatory bowel disease